How to Safely Remove Press-On Nails at Home

 #2.
 File Your Nails

 This step is optional.
-Many nail technicians recommend filing down your nail's surface before soaking them.
+Many nail technicians recommend filing down your nail's surface before soaking them (even if you don't soak them, like if you're doing a Russian manicure).
 This creates a rough surface that the acetone can penetrate more easily.

 #3.
 Soak Your Nails With Acetone Nail Polish Remover